smblance/DataAnalystND_Project_5/final_project/P5_report.md

 Most of the features have missing values - for example `loan_advances` has only 3 non-NaN entries.<br />Using the provided __enron61702insiderpay.pdf__ document, I've made a conclusion that NaNs in the financial data actually represent zeros.<br />NaNs in email information mean that we don't have access to a person's emails, so I chose to replace NaN with a feature's median value.

-I've started by examining the dataset in R and finding some outliers.<br />As the presence of outliers is poorly affecting the performance of most of the algorightms, I've removed about 2-3 extreme points for each feature.<br />Outliers for most of the features overlap, as top executives have very high financial parameters.
+I've started by examining the dataset in R and finding some outliers.<br />As the presence of outliers is poorly affecting performance of most of the algorightms, I've removed about 2-3 extreme points for each feature.<br />Outliers for most of the features overlap, as top executives have very high financial parameters.<br />Names of the outlying people that were removed:<br />HANNON KEVIN P, HORTON STANLEY C, HUMPHREY GENE E, SHANKMAN JEFFREY A, URQUHART JOHN A, BECK SALLY W, LAVORATO JOHN J, SHAPIRO RICHARD S, DELAINEY DAVID W, LAY KENNETH L, MCCLELLAN GEORGE, HAEDICKE MARK E, BELDEN TIMOTHY N, RICE KENNETH D, KAMINSKI WINCENTY J, SKILLING JEFFREY K, PICKERING MARK R, KEAN STEVEN J, TOTAL, WHITE JR THOMAS E, ALLEN PHILLIP K, BHATNAGAR SANJAY, HIRKO JOSEPH, FREVERT MARK A, PAI LOU L, MARTIN AMANDA K.

-### 2. Feature selection
+### 2. Feature selection and scaling
-First, I added a feature `'part_of_incoming_from_poi' = 'from_poi_to_this_person'/'to_messages'.`<br />This feature shows what part of incoming messages to a person was from a poi, and I expect high level of this feature to mean that the person is also a poi.<br />After testing, this feature didn't make it to the final list.
+First, I added a feature `'part_of_incoming_from_poi' = 'from_poi_to_this_person'/'to_messages'.`<br />This feature shows what part of incoming messages to a person was from a poi, and I expect high level of this feature to mean that the person is also a poi.<br />Adding this feature didn't not change the F1-score, so I didn't add it to the final list.

-I started with using some of the features that I've found relevant in the exploration and tried different algorithms.<br />With every algorithm I examined if scaling/PCA/SelectKBest improved the performance of the classifier.

-Scaling/PCA/Kbest didn't prove useful with the algorithm that I was content with (k-NN), and I came up with the following iterative process:<br />First, I tuned the parameters of the chosen algorithm with all available features.<br />Then I removed one feature and noted if it improved performance.
-After doing this  with every feature, I had a list of rather good features.<br />Then I iteratively reduced the list with the same method until I had a list from which I couldn't remove any single feature withiout reducing performance.<br />In the end, I was left with 8 financial features and no email features.
+I've used SelectKBest for feature selection.<br />These are the scores of the features:<br />bonus - 6.9<br />total\_payments - 3.19<br />long\_term\_incentive - 2.28<br />exercised\_stock\_options - 1.19<br />director\_fees - 1.15<br />other - 0.94<br />salary - 0.91<br />restricted\_stock - 0.82<br />deferral\_payments - 0.63<br />restricted\_stock\_deferred - 0.52<br />from\_messages - 0.18<br />to\_messages - 0.15<br />shared\_receipt\_with\_poi - 0.13<br />from\_this\_person\_to\_poi - 0.13<br />from\_poi\_to\_this\_person - 0.12<br />deferred\_income - 0.09<br />total\_stock\_value - 0.03<br />expenses - 0.02<br />part\_of\_incoming\_from\_poi - nan<br />loan\_advances - nan<br />

+At first, I took 9 features with highest scores: bonus, total\_payments, long\_term\_incentive, exercised\_stock\_options, director\_fees, other, salary, restricted\_stock, deferral\_payments, and restricted\_stock\_deferred.

+Then I experimented with adding or removing some of the features to this list and tried to improve the score using different feature combinations.<br />Mainly, I added/removed a feature and looked at the score, but sometimes the presence of some other feature changed the influence of the feature on the score, so this process was more of trial-and-error. <br />There aren't too many features so I'm fairly sure that the score cannot be improved with changing set of features for the model.<br />This is the list I ended up with: bonus, total\_payments, long\_term\_incentive, exercised\_stock\_options, other, restricted\_stock, deferral\_payments, and deferred\_income.<br />Adding or removing any features either reduces or does not change the F1-score.

+I deployed scaling with sklearn's MaxAbsScaler, MinMaxScaler, StandardScaler, Normalizer, but using any of these with the modified k-NN algorithms that I ended up using reduced F1-score from 0.44-0.47 to 0.1-0.2, so scaling is not utilised.

 ### 3. Algorithm choice and performance
 It would be logical to discuss evaluation metrics before discussing how I was choosing an algorithm.<br />The top-of-mind evaluation metric is __accuracy__ - correct fraction of predictions.
 But when we have an unbalanced dataset - in this case 12% to 88% (7 times less poi that non-poi) - even a trivial one-class classifier will have 88% accuracy.<br />Next natural step is to look at the __preicision__ and __recall__ metrics.<br />Precision shows what part of positive predictions (poi) was true, and recall shows what part of true predictions was predicted as true.<br />Most algorithms have trouble fitting to unbalanced data (understanding that the rare class is rare) and will thus have a lot of false-positive predictions.
 This will lead to naturally low values of precision.<br />On the other side, unbalanced data does not stop an algorithm from fitting to the rare class and thus recall values are often considerable.<br />So, I chose precision as the first target, and after acquiring 0.3 precision, I proceeded to tune the algorithm for higher __F1-score__, which is an aggregate measure of precision and recall.<br />To test different algorithms I used the provided tester.py script, with folds = 100.